stackblitz/docs/docs/platform/webcontainers/browser-config.md

 # {{ $frontmatter.title }}

-Most of the time, WebContainers run fine [in supported browsers](/platform/webcontainers/browser-support).
-However, some browsers have default content restrictions, like third-party cookie and Service Worker blocking, that can prevent StackBlitz WebContainers from running properly.
-Here’s how you can troubleshoot and work around the most common issues.
+While [all supported browsers](/platform/webcontainers/browser-support) can run WebContainers, some browser options can stop WebContainers from running correctly.

+You can work around those issues by adding exceptions for StackBlitz domains in your browser’s settings.
+Here’s how.

-## Why do I need to add exceptions?
+## Why does StackBlitz need special treatment?

-WebContainers use a combination of different technologies, such as [Service Worker](https://developer.mozilla.org/docs/Web/API/Service_Worker_API) and [WebAssembly](https://developer.mozilla.org/docs/WebAssembly), across several domains.
-Each running project has its own domain, and needs to install a Service Worker for that domain to work properly.
+WebContainers use a combination of browser technologies, such as [Service Worker][MDN_SERVICE_WORKER] and [WebAssembly][MDN_WEB_ASSEMBLY], across several domains.
+Each running project has its own domain and needs to install a Service Worker for that domain to work properly.

 In some browsers, this feature is blocked by “third-party cookie” or “third-party storage” restrictions.
 These are legitimate restrictions when the third-party domain is an ad server or a tracking server, but in the case of WebContainers the third-party domain is where your project code runs.

-## Allowing Service Workers for all StackBlitz projects
+## Chrome: enabling Service Workers {#chrome-service-workers}

+If you use the “Block Third Party Cookies” option in Chrome, you will need to add exceptions for StackBlitz projects.

 To allow all StackBlitz projects to use Service Workers, go to your browser’s cookie preferences, and add exceptions for the following URL patterns: